Decidability and Periodicity of Low Complexity Tilings: Preliminaries

 that is, if the contents of a configuration in the half plane $H_{\vec{u}}$ uniquely determines the contents in the rest of the cells.
-Note that it is enough to verify that the value $c_{\vec{0}}$ on the boundary of the half plane is uniquely determined --- the rest follows by translation invariance of $X$.
+Note that it is enough to verify that the value $c_{\vec{0}}$ on the boundary of the half plane is uniquely determined.
+Indeed, if $c|_{H_{\vec{u}}}$ uniquely determines the line at its boundary, it is also true for all the translations of $c$, so the next line is also uniquely determined.
+By repeating this process the whole configuration is determined by $c|_{H_{\vec{u}}}$.
 Moreover, by compactness, determinism in direction $\vec{u}$ implies that there is a finite number $k$ such that already the contents of a configuration in the discrete box

 are enough to uniquely determine the contents in cell ${\vec{0}}$, where we denote by $\vec{u}^{\bot}$ a vector that is orthogonal to $\vec{u}$ and has the same length as $\vec{u}$, e.g., $(n,m)^{\bot}=(m,-n)$.
 See Figure~\ref{fig:halfplanes}(b) for an illustration.